compsocialscience/summer-institute/2022/covenant-university/travel.md

 partner_site: covenant-university
 ---

-SICSS-Nigeria will cover the cost of a return economy-class flight to and from Covenant University for all accepted participants (coming from Nigeria).
+SICSS-Nigeria will cover the cost of a return economy-class flight to and from Covenant University for all international participants.
 Due to funding limitations, we can only provide travel assistance up to a fixed cap.
 Accepted participants are encouraged to search for additional funding to cover all other travel-associated costs.
 In addition to travel assistance, all the accepted participants will be accommodated at one of the Postgraduate halls of residence at Covenant University.
 Meals (up to a set cap) for all participants will also be served during the institute.
 All student participants should be vaccinated against COVID-19, and we will ensure that all measures to curtail the spread of COVID-19 are fully adhered to during the institute.

 Due to funding limitations: